I figured it was a brilliant opportunity when I was first invited to join a multi-level marketing (MLM) company.

 But what if you could make even more money off of little local websites without having to spend hundreds of dollars on overpriced products and a bunch of time recruiting people to sell under you?

-With this digital real estate program, you can make recurring monthly income without constant sales to your friends and constant recruitment!
+With this Digital Leasing program, you can make recurring monthly income without constant sales to your friends and constant recruitment!

 Sound too good to be true?